 - You cannot play in one place for more than 45 minutes

-- You cannot play in the same location twice a day
+- No playing in the same location twice a day

 - You cannot use amplifiers, loudspeakers, megaphones or similar equipment